• Skip to primary navigation

 • Visitor’s Centre: located in downtown Iqaluit, this is a great place to go first.
 Here you can get all the information you need to make the most of your time in Iqaluit, learn about special events that may take place during your visit, and ask about trail conditions (and more).

-• Art Museum: Here you can learn about Nunavut, Inuit culture and buy some art.
+• Art Museum: Here you can learn about Nunavut, and Inuit culture and buy some art.

 • Legislative Assembly: If you call in advance you can take a tour.